JustGlowing/minisom/Readme.md

     som.train_random(data,100) # trains the SOM with 100 iterations
     print "...ready!"

-#### Result interpretation and visualization
+#### Results

+After the training MiniSom makes you able to

-After the training, the method `winner(x)` computes the coordinates of the mapping of `x` on the map and it can be used to plot:
+* Compute the coordinate of a sample `x` on the map with the method `winner(x)`.
+* Compute the average distance map of the weights on the map.*the number of times with the method `distance_map`
+* Compute the number of times that each neuron is winner for a new data set with the method `activation_response(data)`.

 ### Other features